 You must be logged-in in order to download this resource.
 If you do not have an AOE account, create one now.
 If you already have an account, please login.Login Create Account

 Great! you’re all signed in.
 Click to download your resource.Download

 Due to specific regulations in , AOE is not currently enrolling students in your state.
 We apologize, but at this time you can not move forward with course enrollment.
 Let us know if you have any questions.
 Please contact us with any questions.

-One of the sessions I attended at the Iowa Art Educator’s of Iowa Conference was on Art Therapy.
+One of the sessions I recently attended at the Iowa Art Educator’s Conference was on Art Therapy.
 Art teachers are always trying to come up with new and exciting ways to engage students and reach all of our students who have unique needs.
 Because I knew very little about art therapy in general, this session was important for me to gain some new knowledge and bring back a few quick lessons to use with my students if/when the situation arises.

-Really, all art can be thought of as art therapy.
+All art can be thought of as therapy.
 When we make art, a part of us is on that paper, and something inside us comes out in the artwork.
 I learned the even without knowing it, our “STUFF” (emotional baggage) always needs a way to come out and it always will.
 It just depends on the outlet in which it’s expressed.

 I also learned that in art therapy the artwork can become a legal document, which was interesting to me.
-Just as a student could describe to a counselor his or her emotions or feelings using words, when these are put into an art form, the actual art self becomes an artifact of that students development and healing.
+Just as a student could describe to a counselor his or her emotions or feelings using words, when these are put into an art form, the actual art becomes an artifact of that student’s development and healing.
 So very interesting!